javascript-tutorial/en.javascript.info/1-js/05-data-types/04-array/article.md

 ## Methods pop/push, shift/unshift

-A [queue](https://en.wikipedia.org/wiki/Queue_(abstract_data_type)) is one of most common uses of an array.
+A [queue](https://en.wikipedia.org/wiki/Queue_(abstract_data_type)) is one of the most common uses of an array.
 In computer science, this means an ordered collection of elements which supports two operations:

 - `push` appends an element to the end.
 - `shift` get an element from the beginning, advancing the queue, so that the 2nd element becomes the 1st.